Pareto Adaptive Robust Optimality via a Fourier-Motzkin Elimination Lens: Constructing PARO Solutions - Special Cases

 \subsection{Known worst-case optimal decision rules}

-In \Cref{sec: decision-rules}, we have shown that for particular ARO problems there exist decision rule structures such that for any ARF Stage-1 decision there exists an ARF decision rule with that structure.
+In \Cref{app: decision-rules}, using an FME lens, we analyze various decision rule structures, considering special uncertainty set forms, including so-called constraintwise, hybrid and block forms.
+This enables us to prove that an ARF decision rule with a particular structure exists for \emph{every} ARF $\bm{x}$, instead of solely proving it is optimal for an ARO $\bm{x}$.
 For example, for ARO problems with hybrid uncertainty, for any ARF Stage-1 decision there exists an ARF decision that depends only on the non-constraintwise uncertain parameter.
 It turns out that, in case there are no adaptive variables in the objective, PRO solutions to the static problem obtained after plugging in that decision rule structure are PARO solutions to the original ARO problem.
 To formalize this, let $\bm{y}(\bm{z}) = f_{\bm{w}}(\bm{z})$ be a decision rule with known form $f$ (e.g., linear or quadratic) and finite number of parameters $\bm{w} \in \mathbb{R}^p$, such that $f_{\bm{w}}(\bm{z}) \in \mathcal{R}^{L,n_y}$ for any $\bm{w}$. \begin{theorem} Let $P$ denote an ARO problem of form \eqref{eq: P} with $\bm{d} = \bm{0}$ and where for any ARF $\bm{x}$ there exists an ARF decision rule of form $\bm{y}^{\ast}(\bm{z}) = f_{\bm{w}}(\bm{z})$ for some $\bm{w}$.
 Then any $\bm{x}^{\ast}$ that is PRO to the static robust optimization problem obtained after plugging in decision rule structure $f_{\bm{w}}(\bm{z})$ is PARO to $P$. \end{theorem} \begin{proof} See \Cref{app: proof-DR-PARO}. \end{proof}